 Identification.
 Be sure to bring one of the following forms of identification to prove your identity and date of birth:

 Indiana state law (IC 31-11-4-6) includes "any written evidence of the individual's date of birth that is satisfactory to the clerk."
-Local policies vary by county, so you may want to contact the clerk's office in advance.
 In addition, if this documentation is in any language other than English, it may be necessary to have it translated and notarized before submitting it to the clerk.
+Because local policies vary by county, please contact the clerk's office in advance to ensure you have all the required documents.

 You will also be required to provide your Social Security Number, although your Social Security Card may not be required.